ASFHyP3/asf-stac/README.md

 ### Ingesting STAC dataset

 Run `python ingest_data.py -h` for usage instructions.
+The script only works with an API that supports the Transaction extension.